rntz/datafun/README.md

 monospace.
 The text fonts are:

 - `baskerville` for [Libre Baskerville][librebaskerville].
-It lacks small caps and has "faked" bold italics, but is otherwise very pleasant and quite legible.
+It lacks small caps and has "faked" bold italics, but is otherwise pleasant and legible.

 - `charter` for [Bitstream Charter][charter] with [Source Sans Pro][ssans].
   Charter is very legible, even at low DPI.